Refugee crisis briefing

-In the Syria region: Syria, Iraq, Jordan and Lebanon: More than 2,000 IRC aid workers and local volunteers operating inside Syria and in three neighboring countries have reached over 4 million Syrians fleeing violence with emergency relief and long-term support.
+In the Syria region: Syria, Iraq, Jordan and Lebanon: More than 2,000 IRC aid workers and local volunteers operating inside Syria and in three neighboring countries have reached millions Syrians fleeing violence with emergency relief and long-term support.
 We're focusing on health care, protection of vulnerable women and children, education, and economic recovery and development.

 In Afghanistan: The IRC has worked inside Afghanistan for nearly three decades and currently reaches over 4 million people in more than 4,000 communities, focusing on community-driven reconstruction projects and education.
 We also provide emergency relief to people who have been forced to flee their homes by violence.

 In Europe: The IRC was one of the first aid organizations to assist the thousands of refugees arriving each day on the Greek island, Lesbos.
-IRC aid workers continue to work around the clock in Greece and in Serbia to provide essential services, including clean water and sanitation, to families living in terrible conditions.
+IRC aid workers continue to work around the clock in Greece, Serbia and Italy to provide essential services, including clean water and sanitation, to families living in terrible conditions.
 And we are helping new arrivals navigate the confusing transit process and understand their legal rights.
 In Germany, we are helping refugees integrate into their new communities.
-Learn more abour refugees in Europe.
+Learn more about refugees in Europe.

-In the United States: The IRC has 28 offices across the country that resettle refugees.
+In the United States: The IRC has 26 offices across the country that resettle refugees.
+We are also assisting families seeking asylum at the southern U.S. border.
 We provide immediate aid to refugees, including food and shelter, as well as access to the tools of self-reliance: housing, job placement and employment skills, clothing, medical attention, education, English-language classes and community orientation.
 We're also calling for U.S. leaders to do more after the Trump administration put a travel ban in place and slashed refugee admissions to record lows.
 Learn more about refugees in America.